MSc in EBHC Medical Statistics

 The MSc in EBHC Medical Statistics is a part-time course.

-There are two compulsory modules, four option modules (two from group 1 and two more either from either group 1 or 2) and a dissertation.
+There are two compulsory modules, four option modules (two must be from group 1 and then either one from group 1 and one from group 2, or two more from group 2) and a dissertation.

 - Introduction to Study Design and Research Methods